-Microsoft Teams offers a free version that accommodates 500,000 members, with up to 2 GB of storage for each.
+Microsoft Teams for Education (opens in new tab) is also free.
+Well, there is a basic version that costs nothing and accommodates 500,000 members, with up to 2 GB of storage for each.
 This makes it a viable option for school leaders who want a budget-friendly way to take learning online.

 This guide aims to clarify what Teams is, how it works, and how it can be used specifically by teachers and students as an online learning platform.